Take the first step

 Set your personal time machine

 In other words; ”What did I do?
 When and where was I active?
-What social status did I have?” are questions that needs an answer to make the right choices along your path towards authenticity.
+What social status did I have?” are questions that needs answers to make the right choices along your path towards authenticity.

-Since all eras of American frontier history had its own specific time period, geographic area, and wide range of characters, deciding a persona might be hard if you haven’t made up your mind from the start.
+Since all eras of American frontier history had their own specific time period, geographic area and wide range of characters.
+Deciding a persona might be hard if you haven’t made up your mind from the start.
 To help you pick we have listed a few of these generic characters in the document; Fur Trade Characters

-Google, read through web forums and join facebook groups for a first hint of information, and don’t be afraid to ask for a source.
-Read secondary source books (like the Book of Buckskinning series) and read old journals for a first hand source of information.
-Look at sketches and paintings from artists that actually were there.
+Google, read through web forums and join facebook groups for a first hint of information.
+Don’t be afraid to ask for a source.
+Read secondary source books (like the Book of Buckskinning series) and read old journals for a firsthand source of information.
+Look at sketches and paintings from artists that were there.
 Research to find the answer before using your own, Hollywood’s or your rendezvous neighbor’s idea … AND research to find out what was common rather than what you wish was common.